Mobile menu

 Close

-In April 1868 British forces led by Lieutenant General Sir Robert Napier laid siege to the fortress to secure the release of British hostages held there (see RCIN 2500869) and Tewodros took his own life.
-Tewodros’s manuscripts, then stored in huts near his temporary church at Maqdala, were among the items subsequently auctioned as spoils of war.
-Many of these (approximately 400) were bought by Richard Holmes (see RCINs 917350-2 and 922419) who had been sent by the British Museum as part of the Abyssinian Expedition specifically to acquire antiquities and manuscripts in Ethiopia.
-Richard Holmes presented sixteen of the manuscripts to Queen Victoria who retained six for the Royal Library (RCINs 1005079-1005084) and in 1869 offered ten back to the Trustees of the British Museum.
-In 1973 those manuscripts were transferred to the British Library.
+Notes on f.19v state that this manuscript belonged originally to one Walda Giyorgis depicted on f.17v.
+This volume was among an estimated 1000 manuscripts acquired from churches across Ethiopia by Emperor Tewodros II (r.1855-68) for a new church and library at Maqdala, his fortress in northern Ethiopia.
+In April 1868, British forces led by Lieutenant General Sir Robert Napier laid siege to the fortress to secure the release of British hostages who were held there by Tewodros and he took his own life.
+His manuscripts, then stored in huts near his temporary church, were among the items taken and subsequently auctioned as spoils of war.
+Many of these (approximately 400) were bought by Richard Holmes, who had been sent by the British Museum as part of the Abyssinian Expedition to acquire antiquities and manuscripts in Ethiopia.
+Holmes presented 16 of the manuscripts to Queen Victoria, who retained six for the Royal Library (RCINs 1005079-1005084) and in 1869 offered ten back to the Trustees of the British Museum, which were transferred to the British Library in 1973.

 Provenance